AditechGH/ngx-smart-forms/README.md

 ### Installation

-You can install any of the libraries from the ngx-smart-forms monorepo using npm or yarn.
+You can install any of the libraries from the ngx-smart-forms workspace using npm or yarn.

 For example, to install the smart-error-display library: